 “Reflection on our work is not only a vital development tool for an educator, but some degree of formal reflection is going to be required of us for revalidation, so now is a good time to start”

 The British Orthopaedic Association is making Reflection easy.
-Simply complete the form below, once submitted our BOA Educationalist will review your submission.
-You will then be contacted on the email address provided with feedback and advice on future reflection.
+Simply complete the from below.
+Once submitted this goes DIRECTLY to our BOA Education Advisor, Lisa Hadfield-Law.
+She will then email feedback to the email address you provide.

 What others say about Reflection